25 Beautiful Examples of Abstract Photography to Inspire You

 The muted colors of this wall foster an organic tone.
 With the sharp angles of the structure, it creates an intricate juxtaposition effect.

-The construction of the wall is also an optical illusion, playing with the viewer’s gaze.
+The construction of the wall is also an optical illusion that plays with the viewer’s gaze.
 This forges a deeper connection with a viewer.

 The light reveals detail where the darkness separates the structure.
 The whiteness of the subject lends an ethereal look to the overall image as if the subject were a pair of wings.